m4rc0z/lunch-app-backend/README.md

 and a user `admin` with the password `admin`.
 It will also start the backend including the local mongodb instance.
-The backend will be available on `http://localhost:3005`
+The backend will be available on `http://localhost:3005` It can happen that the backend throws an error at the first connect to the mongodb, in this case the backend tries to reconnect.

 #####start frontend: